HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 In order to facilitate the operation and maintenance personnel to detect whether there are hidden dangers or exceptions in the database cluster, we add the intelligent inspection function in v.2.5.6 and above.
 Through this function, you can carry out the day-to-day database inspection of the compute node cluster, and avoid the hidden trouble existing in the running process of the current database service in time.

-**Function Entry:** log in to the common role of the management platform, and click "Tool" -\> "Intelligent inspection" to enter the intelligent inspection page.
+**Function Entry:** log in to the common role of the management platform, and click "Tool" -\> [Intelligent inspection](#Intelligent%20inspection) to enter the intelligent inspection page.

 ## Premise of use